Marlen Reusser back to her best with victory at Trofeo Palma Femina

 Swiss rider beats Mavi García on hilly Mallorca finish

-Marlen Reusser (Movistar) beat Mavi García (Spain) to win the Trofeo Palma Femina, the second race of the women's Challenge Mallorca, after a head to head race in the hilly final kilometres.
+Marlen Reusser (Movistar) beat Mavi García (Team Spain) to win the Trofeo Palma Femina, the second race of the women's Challenge Mallorca, after a head-to-head battle in the hilly final kilometres.

-Reusser led García on the climb to the finish and led out the sprint, simply powering García.
+Reusser led García on the climb to the finish and led out the sprint, simply powering away from García.

-Silvia Persico (UAE Team ADQ) won close sprint for third palace, beating Thalita de Jong (Human Powered Health).
+Silvia Persico (UAE Team ADQ) won the close sprint for third place, beating Thalita de Jong (Human Powered Health).

 More to follow.